 And forgets that cliffs and peaks may vary their appearance.

 It is certain that to enter through the deepness of the mountain,

 A green river leads you, into a misty wood.

 But now, with spring-floods everywhere and floating peachpetals --

 Which is the way to go, to find that hidden source?

 Email Poem |

-Analysis and Comments on A SONG OF PEACH-BLOSSOM RIVER
+Comments, Analysis, and Meaning on A SONG OF PEACH-BLOSSOM RIVER

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem A SONG OF PEACH-BLOSSOM RIVER here.